shopsys/monorepo-tools/CONTRIBUTING.md

 ```

 Your code may not infringe the copyrights of any third party.
-If you are changing a composer's dependency in composer.json or you are changing the npm dependencies in package.json, you need to reflect this change into a list of [License Overview of Included 3rd Party Libraries](./license-overview-of-included-3rd-party-libraries.md).
+If you are changing a composer's dependency in composer.json or you are changing the npm dependencies in package.json, you need to reflect this change into a list of [Open Source License Acknowledgements and Third Party Copyrights](./open-source-license-acknowledgements-and-third-party-copyrights.md).
 Apply the same procedure if you make the changes in Dockerfile or docker-compose.yml files.

 These rules ensure that the code will remain consistent and the project is maintainable in the future.